danielstegink/HollowKnight.DanielSteginkUtils/ReadMe.md

 		- GeoHelper - Modifies Geo gained from all sources
 		- HealHelper - Adds a chance to get an additional Mask when healing
 		- HealingSpeedHelper - Modifies the time required to heal
+		- NailArtRangeHelper - Modifies the range of Nail Arts
 		- NailRangeHelper - Modifies the range of nail attacks
 		- SoulHelper - Gives extra SOUL to the player without triggering related events
 		- SpeedHelper - Modifies movement speed